 The New York Academy of Sciences is a membership organisation with over 22,000 members in 140 countries.
 They include research scientists at universities and industry, as well as representatives of business, government, and policy organizations.
 The Board of Governors and President's Council include 27 Nobel laureates and other prominent leaders of academia and industry, based in New York and around the world.

-The Nutritional Society
+The Nutrition Society

 Established in 1941 'to advance the scientific study of nutrition and its application to the maintenance of human and animal health'.
-Highly regarded by the scientific community, the Nutritional Society is the largest learned society for nutrition in Europe.
+Highly regarded by the scientific community, the Nutrition Society is the largest learned society for nutrition in Europe.

 The Physiological Society